 - Any amounts you could reasonably have expected to receive in overtime pay, commissions or bonuses during that period, and

 If your employer is not willing to write a letter, you will have to establish your lost wages by other means, such as past pay stubs and income tax returns.
-Your Las Vegas injury attorney can help you determine the best alternative means for establishing lost wages if you can’t get a letter from your employer.

-To prove it, you will need documents that, taken as a whole, show what you would have billed or been paid for the period you missed.
+You will need documents that, taken as a whole, show what you would have billed or been paid for the period you missed.